flux-iac/tofu-controller/SECURITY.md

-# tf-controller Security
+# tofu-controller Security

-This document defines security reporting, handling and disclosure information for the tf-controller project and community.
+This document defines security reporting, handling and disclosure information for the tofu-controller project and community.

 ## Security Process

 ### Report a Vulnerability

-We're very thankful for – and if desired happy to credit – security researchers and users who report vulnerabilities to the tf-controller community.
+We're very thankful for – and if desired happy to credit – security researchers and users who report vulnerabilities to the tofu-controller community.

 - To make a report please email the private security list at <security@weave.works> with the details.
   We ask that reporters act in good faith by not disclosing the issue to others.